clestial/EduAdmin-WordPress/readme.txt

 == Changelog ==

+### [1.0.8]
+- Code fixes to remove notices (if warnings are shown)
+- Login field is now correctly typed if email is selected.
+- Making it possible to hide fields on the default detail templates by using the attribute `hide`
+  - Fields that can be hidden: `description,goal,target,prerequisites,after,quote`

 ### [1.0.7]
 - Fixed text domain on three phrases I missed earlier.
 - Fixing validation error for civic reg numbers.